duyw/duyw.github.com/source/_posts/2013-03-04-a-simple-script-for-installing-ror-on-ubuntu12-dot-04.markdown

 ---
 layout: post
-title: "A simple Script for installing ROR on ubuntu12.04"
+title: "A simple Script for installing RoR on Ubuntu12.04"
 date: 2013-03-04 11:48
 comments: true
 categories: